caithmac/upsc-digitalgarden/src/site/notes/UPSC/Aristotle.md

 		- Not talking about Foreigner and Slaves
 			- Only for Freemen; Women and Residents.
 	- ###### Distributive Justice ^508271
-		- Associcated with distribution of honour
+		- Associated with distribution of honor
 		- Distribution of rewards and awards
-		> Equal should be treated equally and unequals should be treated unequally.
+		> Equal should be treated equally and unequal  should be treated unequally.